pitt-crc/user-manual/docs/policies/hardware-investing-policy.md

         </tr>
         <tr>
             <td>Slurm Allocation Service Units</td>
-            <td>Investors receive a 5-year user investment allocation on CRC hardware, equivalent to 100% of the computational resources that they would have utilized had they purchased and housed hardware within their own group, enabling utilization of their investment in the context of the existing CRC infrastructure.</td>
+            <td>Investors receive a 5-year user investment allocation on CRCD hardware, equivalent to 100% of the computational resources that they would have utilized had they purchased and housed hardware within their own group, enabling utilization of their investment in the context of the existing CRCD infrastructure.</td>
         </tr>
         <tr>
             <td>Bulk Volume Equipment Rates</td>
-            <td>Investors can take advantage of lower equipment prices negotiated by CRC based on the large volumes required for our cluster refreshes.</td>
+            <td>Investors can take advantage of lower equipment prices negotiated by CRCD based on the large volumes required for our cluster refreshes.</td>
         </tr>
         <tr>
             <td>Better Utilization and Energy Efficiency</td>